iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/connection.md

 ## Unresolved Questions

 - List supported handshake protocols for authentication post-connection?
-- How do parties know what to do post-connection, send protocol in invitation or does one party just try start a protocol immediately?
-For custom/corporate applications likely hard-coded, for general SSI wallets it is an open question.
+- How do parties know what to do post-connection, send protocol in the invitation, or does one party just try to start a protocol immediately?
+For custom/corporate applications likely hard-coded, for general SSI wallets, it is an open question.

 ## Related Work